 Symptoms of cracked tooth syndrome are sometimes difficult to distinguish from symptoms of other dental health issues.
 For instance, like bruxism or TMJ disorder, cracked tooth syndrome causes sensitivity to extreme temperatures.
 For example, eating ice cream, or drinking hot coffee may produce an aching sensation in your teeth.
 In severe cases, breathing hot or cold air may have the same effect.
 Cracked tooth syndrome can also create toothache when chewing.
 Often with cracked tooth syndrome, releasing chewing pressure feels more painful than applying pressure.
 Unfortunately, this symptom can also be confused with signs of an internally infected tooth (which would require a root canal).

 As a Chicago dentist, Dr. Fondriest can take X-rays and perform other diagnostics to discover the cause of your symptoms.
-If you are experiencing dental pain or tenderness, schedule a consultation at our Lake Forest, IL office by calling 847-234-0517.
+If you are experiencing dental pain or tenderness, schedule a consultation by calling 847-234-0517.

 What is Cracked Tooth Syndrome?